SBGit-2019/Pyside-QCP/README.md

 ## Versions
 The version naming of the Python bindings is analogue to the naming of the QCustomPlot library.
 - v2.0.1: QCustomPlot library 2.0.1: All basic features
-- v2.1.0: QCustomPlot library 2.1.0: Experimental radial plots
+- v2.1.0: QCustomPlot library 2.1.0: Experimental radial plots and more bindings.

 ## License